rust-lang/rust/doc/rust.md

 }
 ~~~~

-Records can also be pattern-matched and their fields bound to variables.
+Records and structures can also be pattern-matched and their fields bound to variables.
 When matching fields of a record, the fields being matched are specified
 first, then a placeholder (`_`) represents the remaining fields.